home-assistant/docker-base/README.md

 # Hass.io Base Images

-You can use this images to build your stuff.
-It is not recommended.
+These base images are designed as Docker base images for use with building Hass.io containers and add-ons.
+It is recommended to use these as a base for your own Hass.io add-ons.

+Using these images as a base for other Docker projects is, however, not recommended.

 ## Base images